Beastie Boys: Legacy, influence and cultural impact

-Beastie Boys have many high-profile longtime fans, including UFC president Dana White, who has a hand-signed bass guitar signed by all three members in his office and a copy of the Beastie Boys book.
+The Beastie Boys have many high-profile longtime fans, including Ultimate Fighting Championship (UFC) president Dana White, who has a bass guitar signed by all three members and a copy of Beastie Boys Book in his office.
 Speaking on the death of Adam Yauch, White said, "I seriously haven't been impacted by a death in a long time like I was with the Beastie Boys".
 Actor Seth Rogen, who appeared in the video for "Make Some Noise", also said, "I'm a huge Beastie Boys fan and they just called and asked if I wanted to be a part of it, and I said yes without hesitation.
 I didn't need to hear anything.
 I didn't need to see anything, any concepts.
-I was just like, 'I will literally do anything you ask me to do".
+I was just like, 'I will literally do anything you ask me to do'".
 Ben Stiller was seen in the crowd for the DVD release Awesome; I Fuckin' Shot That! and featured Horovitz in his movie While We're Young, where he said, "I'm a huge Beastie Boys fan, so doing that, for me, was beyond anything".
 Eminem was highly influenced by the Beastie Boys and cited them alongside LL Cool J as being the reason he got into rap.
 During an interview with MTV after the death of Yauch, he said, "Adam Yauch brought a lot of positivity into the world and I think it's obvious to anyone how big of an influence the Beastie Boys were on me and so many others.
 They are trailblazers and pioneers and Adam will be sorely missed.
 My thoughts and prayers are with his family, Mike D., and Ad-Rock."
 His album cover for Kamikaze paid homage to Licensed to Ill and he also paid homage in his "Berzerk" video.
 In an interview with Rolling Stone, Beavis and Butt-Head creator Mike Judge acknowledged he was a fan of the band, citing his favorite song as "Fight for Your Right", as the Beastie Boys appeared on Beavis and Butt-Head on numerous occasions.
 Kid Rock wrote an in-depth tribute to Yauch after being influenced by the band, which said, "I thought I was the 4th member of Beastie Boys in 7th grade.
 You couldn't tell me I wasn't.
 The first time I ever saw them on stage was a very early show of theirs before Licensed to Ill came out, opening for Run DMC at Joe Louis Arena.
-My jaw dropped to the floor!".

-In 2020, Spin Magazine ranked Beastie Boys as the 12th most influential artist of the previous 35 years.
+My jaw dropped to the floor!"
+In 2020, Spin ranked the Beastie Boys as the 12th-most influential artist of the previous 35 years.